 Underpinning new 5G networks is entirely new wireless infrastructure, called small cells.
 Shortwave frequencies can’t travel as far as the frequencies we operate on now—where those can travel miles, higher band frequencies sometimes only travel meters.
 That’s why we’re always talking about the importance of small cells—they’re going to be the physical foundation needed to buttress our bigger and better data highways.

-Experts predict we’ll start to see the rollout of 5G as soon as 2019, but we’ll start to see initial services in 2018.
-And 5G will evolve to do amazing things.
+Wireless providers have been rolling out initial 5G networks to communities across the country in recent months.
+These networks will continue to grow and evolve to do amazing things.
 So when you see a driverless car parallel parking itself, or your refrigerator texts you to remind you to pick up milk, you can thank 5G.